z4kn4fein/stashbox/docs/docs/advanced/special-resolution-cases.md

 ```

 :::note
-Unknown reference types will be resolved to `null` only in properties and fields.
+Unknown reference types are resolved to `null` only in properties and fields.
 :::

 ## Optional value injection
-Stashbox respects the optional value of constructor and method arguments.
+Stashbox respects the optional value of each constructor and method argument.

 ```cs
 class Person